 The steps in this section will guide you to integrate Passbase with your App & Backend.
-The graph above gives a good overview how our identity platform works and where you need to configure or integrate us.
+The graph above gives an overview on how our identity platform works, where to receive notifications, and how you can interact with Passbase.
 We suggest you do the following:

 - 5.Retrieve data via our API.
-Integrate one of our server side SDKs to handle the webhook events and ping the Passbase API for details about a verification with the obtained
+Integrate one of our server-side libraries in your backend to handle the webhook events and query the Passbase API for details about a verification using

 In order for your application to communicate with Passbase you need to signup for a Passbase developer account in our dashboard and retrieve your API keys from

-Settings > API Access.
+Settings > API Keys.
 You'll use your publishable API key for all client-side SDKs (e.g. your web App or mobile Applications).

-You can find more details on API keys and the suggested threshold configuration in the initial setup section of our documentation.
+You can find more details on API key configurations in the initial setup section of our documentation.

-The client side integration process can be summarized in 4 steps:
+The client-side integration process can be summarized in 3 steps:

 You can find more details on the events and the request body format in the webhooks section of our documentation.

-Once you have received a successful webhook response for an Authentication, you have established a link between your user and a Passbase User.
+Once you have received a successful webhook for a Verification, and you established a link between a user in your application and a Passbase User.
 This means you can hand off the login functionality of your application to Passbase, without having to worry about enforcing strong passwords and storing credentials.
-You can deploy the Reauthentication functionality based on your security rules.
-For example, you can ask a user to Reauthenticate before a high risk transaction.
+You can enable the Biometric Authentication functionality based on your security rules.
+For example, you can ask a user to Re-Authenticate before a high risk transaction.

-You can find more details on how to proceed with this type of integration along the client sections of our documentation.
+You can find more details on how to proceed with this type of integration along the client-side SDK sections of our documentation.

-For security purposes, we generally recommend you minimize the Personal data you store on your side.
-That said, if you need to retrieve information related to an Authentication you can do so from our API.
+For security purposes, we recommend you to minimize the Data points stored on your server.
+That being said, if you need to retrieve information related to a Verification you can do so via the Passbase API.
 You can retrieve the following types of data:

-Personal data collected and shared during an Authentication (E.g. first name, last name, document number, identity score)
+- Data points collected and shared during a Verification (E.g. first name, last name, document number, identity score)

-Metadata related to the Authentication (i.e. user agent, timestamp, user references)
+- Metadata related to the Verification (i.e. user agent, timestamp, user references)

 You can find more details on the endpoints and the response format in the API section of our documentation.